 - Skype: Skype has been around for a long time.
 There is a free version of Skype where an individual can video conference and talk to up to 50 people.
 For those who have the free version of Skype, they can video conference from any device and speak with up to 50 people.
 Further, for those with Microsoft Office 365, they have a professional version online.
 With the professional versions, individuals can use Microsoft’s professional online meeting solution called Microsoft Teams.
 Microsoft Teams has now replaced Skype for Business Online.
 Microsoft Teams allows individuals to talk to up to 250 people via instant messaging, video conferencing, calling, and sharing screens and files.
 Importantly, Skype and Teams also have end-to-end encryption.

 - FaceTime: For those with Apple devices, FaceTime is a great option.
 Apple’s video (and audio) conferencing app is end-to-end encrypted.
 Additionally, it is straightforward to use and allows for up to 32 participants.
 The downside is that it does not work for those who are not MAC or Apple users.
 Thus, those with Androids and PC cannot use it.

 Apart from the above options, there are numerous other video conferencing applications out there that law firms may consider.
 The applications listed above are not all-inclusive, but some of the more popular ones.
-Other software that lawyers might consider are Zoho Meeting, WhatsApp, Jitsi, Amazon Chime, FreeConferenceCall.com, UberConference and ClickMeeting just to name some.
+Other software that lawyers might consider is Zoho Meeting, WhatsApp, Jitsi, Amazon Chime, FreeConferenceCall.com, UberConference, and ClickMeeting just to name some.